AWS Fargate vs OpenShift Container Platform

 - “Broad set of peripheral tools for Monitoring and CI/CD Pipelining.”

-- “I like the ease of use, flexibility, security and gul features like reviewing logs and accessing shell from console.”
+- “I like the ease of use, flexibility, security and gul features like reviewing logs and accessing shell from the console.”

 - I don’t like “lack of documentation in certain aspects such as the relaxing of certain security enforcements.”